jas-tang/hha550-session-2/README.md

 # hha550-session-2
-This is a repository for Assignment 2 for HHA550.
-Missing Data.
+This is a repository for the Diabetes dataset for HHA550.